ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

 ### <a name='AddPipelines'></a>4.
 Add Pipelines

-The repo is now created and the main branch is protected.
+The monorepo is now created and the main branch is protected.
 [Pipelines](./Pipelines.md) can be created.

-- **All deployment repos should have the `validate-yaml` pipeline.**
+- **All deployment monorepos should have the `validate-yaml` pipeline.**

-- To use semantic versioning during deployment operations, the `Infra` repos can be setup with a git tagging pipeline, such as [version-tagging](https://github.com/ssc-spc-ccoe-cei/gcp-tools/tree/main/pipeline-samples/version-tagging).
+- To use semantic versioning during deployment operations, the monorepos can be setup with a git tagging pipeline, such as [version-tagging](https://github.com/ssc-spc-ccoe-cei/gcp-tools/tree/main/pipeline-samples/version-tagging).

 ## <a name='UpdateDeploymentRepo'></a>Update Deployment Repo

-This section is for updating the deployment repo itself, not the YAML configs.
+This section is for updating the deployment monorepo itself, not the YAML configs.

 As with any other change, they should be done through a PR process.